Desert Drifters: Dialogues

 (on euphemisms used by the slavemasters in Nugrad)

 Another gate?
 We either blast our way through or find another way.
 I might be dead but I do want to keep my circuits intact.
-Now it’s your turn to pretend that you care.

 (Jeremy commenting on the possible ways to resolve the situation)